 Examples of energy partnerships

-Examples of existing energy partnerships include German-Norwegian energy cooperation, the German-Russian modernisation partnership (with its focus on cooperation on energy efficiency), the energy partnerships with Nigeria and Turkey as well as the "Desertec target countries" of Morocco and Tunisia.
-Negotiations with Algeria on the conclusion of a partnership are underway.
-Saudi Arabia has also announced its interest in closer energy cooperation with Germany.
+Examples of existing energy partnerships include the German-Norwegian energy cooperation, the German-Russian modernisation partnership (focusing on cooperation on energy efficiency), the energy partnerships with Nigeria and and the partnerships with Northern African countries , , and .
+Saudi Arabia has also declared an interest in closer energy cooperation with Germany.

-Together with other ministries, the Federal Ministry for Economic Affairs and Energy maintains a number of bilateral energy partnerships with major consumer countries like India, China, South Africa and Brazil, since these countries are increasingly influencing the global consumption of fossil fuels and thus also the corresponding world market prices.
+Together with other ministries, the Economic Affairs Ministry maintains a number of bilateral energy partnerships with major consumer countries like India, China, and , which account for a growing share of the global consumption of fossil fuels and hence have a growing influence on world market prices for these commodities.